• Skip to main content

 Patient Positioning

-• A support pad is placed between the scapulae.
+• Pad placed between the scapulae

-• Knees are slightly flexed to prevent sliding during the procedure.
+• Knees slightly flexed (to prevent sliding)

-• The operative field should allow access for fluoroscopic imaging when required.
+• Ensure access for fluoroscopic imaging

 Anatomical Landmarks